jplataquin/visa-v/README.md

 ---------|-------|-------------
 $param | Javascript Variable  | An object variable that contains the 2nd paramter passed to the vV([path,params]) function.
-$doc  |  Javacript Variable | A reference dom element to the contents of the template Ready() | Javascript Function  | A function that triggers the "ready" event of the view, that will notify event listiners and resolve the .ready() function of the returned vV([path,params]) element.
+$doc  |  Javacript Variable | A reference dom element to the contents of the template .Param([key,default]) | Javascript Function | A function that returns the value of the selected key in $param.
+The second paramter is returned as a default if the key does not exist.
+.Ready() | Javascript Function  | A function that triggers the "ready" event of the view, that will notify event listiners and resolve the .ready() function of the returned vV([path,params]) element.

 ### Accessing view elements as javascript variables in your code block